oVirt/ovirt-site/source/vdsm/connecting-development-vdsm-to-engine.html.md

 ## Disabling SSL

-When installVds option is disabled, you also want to disable SSL on both ovirt engine and host sides, since host SSL keys are not configured.
+When automatic host installation is disabled, you also want to disable SSL on both ovirt engine and host sides, since host SSL keys are not configured.
 Alternativly, you can configure SSL keys manually.

 ### Disable SSL in VDSM